MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

   - Priority feature update function is working correctly, and updating task it self requires delete the existing task then update it with the new task.
   - The default priority is set to low for all tasks (Tested and working correctly)
   - to-do list sorted by priority from highest to lowest or vice versa (Tested and working correctly)
+  - priority feature and timer feature are working correctly together (Tested and working correctly)